VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: SerializationTests.ScrubMemberByName.verified.txt

+## Ignore member by predicate

+To ignore members of a certain type using a predicate function:

+snippet: IgnoreMemberByPredicate

+Or globally:

+snippet: IgnoreMemberByPredicateGlobal

+Result:

+snippet: SerializationTests.IgnoreMemberByPredicate.verified.txt

+## Scrub member by predicate

+To scrub members of a certain type using a predicate function:

+snippet: ScrubMemberByPredicate

+Or globally:

+snippet: ScrubMemberByPredicateGlobal

+Result:

+snippet: SerializationTests.ScrubMemberByPredicate.verified.txt

 ## TreatAsString

 Certain types, when passed directly in to Verify, are written directly without going through json serialization.